-Customer-specific asset-based pricing applies to large connections in both the Eastern and Western regions and others that opt for an asset-based price.
+Customer-specific asset-based pricing applies to large connections and others that opt for an assetbased price.
 Asset-based pricing may also apply to generation connections and special arrangements designed to mitigate the risk of uneconomic asset bypass.
 Each price is set individually using this process.

-&lt;sup>8 A contract is considered non-standard if the price at which the electricity line services are to be provided is not determined solely by reference to a schedule of prescribed terms and conditions that is publicly disclosed
+&lt;sup>8 A contract is considered non-standard if the price at which the electricity line services are to be provided is not determined solely by reference to a schedule of prescribed terms and conditions that is publicly disclosed.